aws-samples/multi-language-notification-with-amazon-translate-amazon-pinpoint/README.md

 - **statemachine** - This directory contains the definition for the state machine that orchestrates the multi-language notification workflow.
 - **template.yaml** - A template that defines the application's AWS resources.

-This application creates a multi-language notification workflow to translate text into various languages, converts it into voice and sms, and sends an notification to its users.
-It demonstrates the power of Step Functions to orchestrate Lambda functions, Amazon Translate and Amazon Pinpoint to form complex and robust workflows.
+This application creates a multi-language notification workflow to translate text into various languages, converts it into voice and sms, and sends a notification to its users.
+It demonstrates the power of Step Functions to orchestrate Lambda functions, Amazon Translate, and Amazon Pinpoint to form complex and robust workflows.

 Amazon Translate is a text translation service that uses advanced machine learning technologies to provide high-quality translation on demand.
 You can use Amazon Translate to translate unstructured text documents or to build applications that work in multiple languages.